TormStorm/jagex-launcher-linux/README.md

 ## Installation

+Install the requirements from the links above<br>
-Download the latest version of the [install script](https://raw.githubusercontent.com/TormStorm/jagex-launcher-linux/main/resources/jagexlauncher.yml)<br>
+Download the latest version of the [installation script](https://raw.githubusercontent.com/TormStorm/jagex-launcher-linux/main/resources/jagexlauncher.yml)<br>
-Open Lutris and click the `+` in the top left corner<br>
-Select `Install from a local install script` and navigate to the install script<br>
+Open Lutris, click the `+` in the top left corner and select `Install from a local install script`<br>
-After clicking install the client will appear to freeze.
-This is expected and the installer should finish within a couple of minutes<br>
+After clicking install the window will appear to freeze, this is expected and should finish within a couple of minutes<br>
-After the installation has completed launch Flatseal<br>
-Select Lutris and under Filesystem enable all user files<br>
+Once the installation has completed launch Flatseal, select Lutris and under filesystem enable all user files<br>

+## Steam Deck

+> **Note**<br>
+> It is recommended to install a remote desktop application to make the installation easier<br>

+Switch to desktop mode by pressing steam, power, switch to desktop and then follow the instructions above<br>
+Once the installation has completed do the following steps:<br>

+Install BoilR from the discover store<br>
+Select `Import Games` and make sure the Jagex Launcher is checked under Lutris<br>
+Click the import games button on the bottom left and restart steam<br>
+Rename the Steam entry to `RuneScape` if playing RuneScape or `OSRS` if playing Old School RuneScape<br>
+Press the steam button, controller settings, browse community layouts and select a controller layout<br>

+If you are using RuneLite on the Steam Deck you can import a properties file to set it up automatically[^1]<br>
+Launch RuneLite, open the configuration menu and select the profiles tab<br>
+Click `import profile` navigate to `$HOME/Games/jagex-launcher` and select `steamdeck-config.properties`

 # RuneScape